IMPORTANT - Articles Impacted due to recent changes in PX Analytics.

 With these three characteristics, you can gain a complete picture of your ideal user profile and their motivation for using your product.
 Armed with this information, you now can introduce personalized product experiences to guide all users to adopt the “aha” moments within your product.

-For more information about all frequently asked questions, refer to Analytics FAQs article from the Additional Resources section.
+For more information, refer to Analytics FAQs article from the Additional Resources section.

 Understanding the Report